drenther/next-pwa/README.md

 - Also used Spectre.css for styling (don't worry about size unused CSS selectors are trimmed away remember)

+- Used react-progressive-image for better image loading setup

 Read this series of articles where I go through the whole thing - Building a Progressive Web App with Next.js - [Part I](https://able.bio/drenther/building-a-progressive-web-app-with-nextjs-part-i--00edasw) and [Part II](https://able.bio/drenther/building-a-progressive-web-app-with-nextjs-part-ii--98ojk46)